ProfessorAire/Evands.Pellucid-Crestron/readme.md

 ### `Evands.Pellucid.Diagnostics.Debug`

-Although the `ConsoleBase` class provides a variety of methods for writing messages directly to the console, in almost all cases, it probably isn't the manner you want to print messages to the console using.
+Although the `ConsoleBase` class provides a variety of methods for writing messages directly to the console, in almost all cases, it probably isn't the manner you want to print messages to the console.

-The `Debug` class provides a large variety of methods for printing messages to the console that are only printed when the `Evands.Pellucid.Options.DebugLevels` property contains the appropriate levels.
+The `Evands.Pellucid.Diagnostics.Debug` class provides a large variety of methods for printing messages to the console that are only printed when the `Evands.Pellucid.Options.DebugLevels` property contains the appropriate levels.

 > The available debug flags are: `None`, `Debug`, `Progress`, `Success`, `Error`, `Notice`, `Warning`, `Exception`, `Uncategorized`, `All`, and `AllButDebug`.

-Messages printed in this manner are also printed with a header, in the final format `[Slot#][Source] Message`.
+Messages printed in this manner are also printed with a header, in the final format `[Slot#][TimeStamp][Source] Message`.
 The first parameter passed into all `Debug.Write[Level]` or `Debug.Write[Level]Line` methods is an object, normally the object that the method is originating from.
 When these methods are called the header is determined by the following steps:

 1. If the object provided is `null` then the message is printed without the source header.
 2. If the object provided is a `string` then the source header is the string provided.